Two days and so much to see in Chicago, Chicago!

 Beneath the Bean

-The afternoon was spent watching football as we are all SEC gals.
-We then began our evening with genuine Chicago style pizza delivered by Lou Malnati’s’ which gave us the strength for our evening journey on a slow boat to Margaritaville.
+The afternoon was spent watching football, as we are all SEC gals.
+We began our evening with genuine Chicago-style pizza from Lou Malnati’s, which gave us the strength for our journey on a slow boat to Margaritaville.

 Chicago Deep Dish Pizza